-This case puts students in the role of Target Corporation's CFO as he considers the pros and cons of a variety of capital-investment proposals.
-The CFO is preparing his thoughts prior to a meeting of the Capital Expenditure Committee (CEC) with other Target senior executives to consider the merits of ten capital-project requests (CPR), five of which were expected to require extra attention.
+Students are in the role of Target Corporation's CFO considering the pros and cons of a variety of capital-investment proposals.
+The CFO is preparing his thoughts prior to a meeting of the Capital Expenditure Committee (CEC) with other Target senior executives to consider the merits of 10 capital-project requests (CPR), 5 of which are expected to require extra attention.
 Each CPR has a "dashboard" that summarizes the critical inputs used to compute the net present value (NPV) and internal rate of return (IRR) as well as data about the type of investment (new store or remodel), market size, location, customer-demographic information, as well as the sensitivity of NPV and IRR to changes in various inputs.
-Students are tasked with evaluating the CPRs by balancing corporate-growth objectives with the economics of the projects.
+Students must evaluate the CPRs by balancing corporate-growth objectives with the economics of the projects.

 On November 14, 2006, Doug Scovanner, CFO of Target Corporation, was preparing for the November meeting of the Capital Expenditure Committee (CEC).
 Scovanner was one of five executive officers who were members of the CEC (Exhibit 1).
 On tap for the 8:00 a.m. meeting the next morning were 10 projects representing nearly $ 300 million in capital-expenditure requests.
 With the fiscal year's end approaching in January, there was a need to determine which projects best fit Target's future store growth and capital-expenditure plans, with the knowledge that those plans would be shared early in 2007, with both the board and investment community.
 In reviewing the 10 projects coming before the committee, it was clear to Scovanner that five of the projects, representing about $ 200 million in requested capital, would demand the greater part of the committee's attention and discussion time during the meeting.